 She eventually made her way to the Art Students League where she studied with David Leffel, Sherrie McGraw and Gregg Kreutz.
 The dedication to the serious study of traditional painting at the League caused her to refocus her energies.
 Over the next decade her work garnered numerous awards in juried shows, grants, and residencies and was featured in galleries and museums throughout the U.S. In the late nineties Sue temporarily lay down her brushes to help create her masterpieces, Kiara and Dana, trading in still lives and landscapes for finger painting, mud pies and murals.

 Eventually the call of the canvas proved too much, Sue grabbed her oils and brushes and studied briefly with American Master John Osborne, discovering the prismatic palette which she continues to explore to this day.
 Osborne’s impact on her sensibilities cannot be put into words.

 Today Sue’s approach involves several steps, beginning with small color studies on location.
 She then uses these sketches to record information for later use in larger studio works.
 For her Still life works she prefers North Light whenever possible and likes to work alla prima.
-She examines a variety of disciplines including values, color harmonies and composition.
 "I am mesmerized by natural light.
-To me, painting transcends obsession; it is an addiction.
-I paint because it makes me a better person, but it is my hope that my artwork spreads joy to the viewer.”
+I love opening up fresh tubes of paint and brushing strokes of energy on the canvas.
+Painting is not just my passion but my addiction; I paint because it makes me a better person, but it is my hope that my artwork spreads joy to the viewer.”